A 1930s Kitchen Remodel in Historic Filipinotown in Los Angeles

 We thought about trying to save the Art Deco details, especially the original tile countertops and the matching backsplash.
 But preserving the original aesthetic wasn’t an option.
 The counters weren’t the modern standard depth, so new appliances would not fit.
 We struggled with whether to go with deco tiles and white cabinets or scrap all that and let it be something modern.
 We went with the latter.

 Going from the ground up, we discussed adding hardwood or cork flooring for a soft surface underfoot but decided against it.
 We wanted to make the kitchen contiguous with the laundry room, and we chose cement tile flooring to avoid worries about moisture.
 Another draw had to do with dirt.
 In our old apartment, we’d had terracotta tiled floors, which we loved, but the wide grout collected grime.
-The cement tile made for narrow grout and seemed practical.
+The cement tile required narrower grout and seemed practical.
 It also brought a bold texture to our floors.

 Plywood cabinets and cement floor tile ground the kitchen